Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: Hardware Description

-The non-linear elastic system, shown in Figure~\ref{fig:VSA_Scheme2}, uses an antagonistic setup of linear springs, tendons, and pulleys to achieve non-linearity thanks to the geometry of the arrangement.
-One end of the elastic elements is fixed to the frame, while the other attaches to the lever arm mechanism that regulates the tension of the tendons.
-The employed elastic elements are the extension springs T31320 from MeterSprings, and the rope used to craft the tendons is Liros DC120 from Unlimited Rope Solutions.
-A high-precision machine pulled the cables at 90 \% of their maximum tolerated tension to prevent their measure from varying during the usual operation of the VS-Wrist.
+The elastic transmission mechanism achieves VS by adjusting the spring preload.
+For this purpose, one end of each spring is fixed to the frame, while the other end attaches to the lever arm mechanism that regulates the tension of the tendons.
+The elastic elements {employed} are the extension springs T31320 from MeterSprings, and the tendons are crafted using Liros DC120 from Unlimited Rope Solutions.
+A traction machine pulled the cables at 90\% of their maximum tolerated tension to ensure that their length remains consistent during the regular operation of the wrist.

-Figure~\ref{fig:vsw_ps} shows the mechanical implementation of the PS unit.
-The double UJ structure compensates for parallel misalignment and non-constant velocities between the driving and driven shafts.
-The transmission is independent of the VS unit, so the stiffness of the joint is not modified by this motor.
+The PS actuator features a planetary gearbox with a transmission ratio of 168:1, efficiency of 0.65, maximum continuous of 1204 Nmm, maximum intermittent torque of 2000 Nmm, and {a} power consumption of 16 W. Figure~\ref{fig:vsw_ps} illustrates the mechanical implementation of the PS unit.
+The double UJ structure compensates for parallel misalignment and non-constant velocities between the driving and driven shafts. {Importantly, the transmission is independent of the VS unit, meaning this motor does not modify the stiffness of the joint.}